 One Of The Largest And Deepest Freshwater Springs In The World Is Right Here In Florida

 Looking for an epic natural adventure in Florida?
 Also, want to hit up one of the most beautiful spots in the state?
-This hidden gem is the perfect place for a summer excursion with the whole family.
+This hidden gem is the perfect place for an excursion with the whole family.
 Not only is this freshwater spring in Florida one of the largest in the world, but is also one of the deepest.
 Add this body of water to your next outdoor adventures bucket list because this is something you do not want to miss.
 Welcome to the ever-fascinating Edward Ball Wakulla Springs State Park in Florida.

 Edward Ball Wakulla Springs State Park in Florida is open from 8 a.m. until sundown, 365 days of the year.
 Park entrance for vehicles includes a fee of $6 for 2-8 occupants, $4 for a single occupant, and $2 per pedestrian or cyclist.
 To find more information about the park, visit the website, or you can use the address below to find it on a map: